 In 2006, Samsonite moved its headquarters to Massachusetts after a change of ownership.

-In 2007, Denver required the mayor to appoint a review panel to monitor the city's compliance with the 2005 marijuana ordinance.
+In the fourth quarter of 2007, Denver required the mayor to appoint a review panel to monitor compliance with the 2005 marijuana ordinance.

-In 2008, Denver hosted the Democratic National Convention, marking the centennial of the city's first hosting of the convention.
+In 2008, Denver hosted the Democratic National Convention, promoting the city on the national, political, and socioeconomic stage.

 In February 2009, the E. W. Scripps Company closed the Rocky Mountain News newspaper.

-On March 29, 2009, the Ski Train made its final run to Winter Park.
+On March 29, 2009, the Ski Train, operated on the former Denver & Rio Grande Western Railroad, made its final run to Winter Park.

 According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.

-In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program which was the largest in the United States at the time.
+In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program which was the largest in the United States at the time, with 400 bicycles.

-As of August 2010, Plutonium contamination was still present outside the former Rocky Flats Plant site.
+As of August 2010, Plutonium contamination was still present outside the former Rocky Flats Plant site, presenting risks to building the envisioned Jefferson Parkway.

 According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.